seanwhs/BootCamps/04-data-engineering-and-ai/scikit-learn/Docs/Student-Workbook.md

 ```

+---

 ### Part C: Debugging Challenge

-* An inference server receives an incoming JSON request with keys `{'Age': 32, 'Income': 72000}` (capitalized keys), but throws a feature name mismatch error because the training dataframe used lowercase column names (`'age'`, `'income'`).
-How do you bulletproof your production inference wrapper against casing and schema discrepancies?
+* An inference server receives uppercase keys `{'Age': 32, 'Income': 72000}`, but training data used lowercase (`'age'`, `'income'`).
+How do you bulletproof your wrapper?
+* *Answer:* Normalize incoming payload column names to lowercase at the API boundary before passing them to the pipeline: `payload.columns = [c.lower() for c in payload.columns]`.

+---

 ### Part D: Architectural Review Questions

 * What is the role of an API validation framework (like Pydantic) when placed upstream of a Scikit-Learn inference pipeline in a production web application?
+* *Answer:* Pydantic enforces strict type checking, range validation, and schema compliance at the network boundary, rejecting malformed or out-of-bounds payloads *before* they can trigger unhandled exceptions in the downstream machine learning pipeline.